das-lab/VioDroid-Finder/README.md

   page is https://appgallery.huawei.com/app/C100003425) and app version (1.3.10).

-The complete data can be downloaded from [Baidu NetDisk](https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3)
+The complete data can be downloaded from [Zenodo](https://zenodo.org/records/10690737)

 Labelled sentences examples (containing 5000 sentences) are presented in `dataset/labelled_dataset.csv`.
 Examples of annotation is shown below: